What is retransmission in TCP? Describing how it works for error control and duplicate acknowledgement.

-As a reliable protocol, TCP has retransmission functionality for error recovery.
-In this tutorial, we will learn why and when packets are retransmitted over an active connection.
+As a reliable protocol, TCP provides a retransmission mechanism for error recovery.
+In this tutorial, we will explain why and when packets are retransmitted over an active connection.

 What are the reasons for packet loss?

-The network is built upon processing nodes such as routers and physical channels called wires.
-When a frame traverses from source to the next hope, a frame may be errored due to noise.
+A communication network is built upon transfering nodes such as routers and physical wires called links.
+When a frame traverses from the source to the next hop, it may be errored due to noise.
 The receiver recognizes the error and drops the frame.

-How frequently a packet loss occurs?
+How frequently does packet loss occur in a network?

-TCP Retransmission for error recovery:
+TCP Retransmission and error recovery.

-TCP Duplicate and Selective Acknowledgments
+What is TCP Duplicate and Selective Acknowledgment (ACK)?

-While analyzing a TCP capture an analyzer may show duplicate acknowledgment where two ACK will have the same sequence numbers.
+While analyzing a TCP capture, an analyzer may show duplicate acknowledgment where two ACK will have the same sequence numbers.
 Following is an example sequence;

-- The sender sends 6 segments.
+- The sender sends six segments.

 - Segment number 3 is lost.
-When the receiver receives packet 4. it sends ACK with sequence number 3 (Expecting next packet).
+When the receiver receives packet 4. it sends ACK with sequence number 3 (Expecting the next packet).

-- When the receiver receives the packet 6. it sends ACK with sequence number 3 (Expecting next packet).
+- When the receiver receives packet 6. it sends ACK with sequence number 3 (Expecting the next packet).

 - The receiver receives ACK with sequence number 7.

-- The sender sends 6 segments.
+- The sender sends six segments.

 - Segment number 3 is lost.

-- The sender retransmits packet 3 only.
+- The sender retransmits third packet only.